vonovak/react-native-bottom-toolbar/README.md

 # react-native-bottom-toolbar

-Bottom toolbar styled as in iOS, implemented in JS as a PureComponent, typed with Flow.
+Bottom toolbar styled as in iOS, implemented in JS, typed with Flow.
 Highly configurable with text or icons from `react-native-vector-icons` and nested actions that display in ActionSheetIOS (iOS only).
 You can also render your own component as content.

 Breaking changes in 4.0.0: `color` now applies to both icons and text, `size` was renamed to `iconSize`, `font` was removed, the package now does not have any dependencies, `customRenderer` was replaced with `IconElement` prop.

-Breaking change in 3.0.0 - the actions and nested actions are now specified not as props passed to `BottomToolbar` but as its children, similar to `Picker` item in RN.

 ### Expo demo